Gregorio Gómez: PUMAS de la UNAM

 Finally in 1960 he would play with the Pumas de la UNAM in this team.
 He culminated his career as a professional soccer player, obtaining excellent sporting results in the different clubs in which he was a member.

-México Fútbol Team
+Mexico national team

-He made his debut with the Mexico National Team on 25 September 1949, in the II North American and Caribbean Cup, at the Sports City stadium in Mexico City.
+He made his debut with the Mexico national team on 25 September 1949, in the II North American and Caribbean Cup, at the Sports City stadium in Mexico City.

 He was one of the first C.D.
 Guadalajara players to play in a Soccer World Cup, he was summoned along with his teammates Max Prieto and Rodrigo Ruiz for the 1950 World Cup.

 However, Gómez and Ruiz were the only ones to play since Prieto would stay on the bench, Gómez played the second game against Yugoslavia and the third game against Switzerland.
 He was also nominated to participate in the 1954 World Cup but was not in the final call.